 - Laser treatment: Lasers offer a fast way to get rid of freckles.
 They work by burning the blood vessels underneath the freckles.
 This reduces the intensity of freckles and gives skin an even tone.
 The procedure is safe if done by a surgeon.
 It may cause some temporary bruising, swelling and redness.

 A good way to stop freckles from marring the prettiness of your skin is to protect yourself from the sun.
 You can wear sunscreen or cover your skin with long sleeves.
 Both of these stop the darkening of old freckles or the formation of newer ones.
+If you wish to discuss about any specific problem, you can consult a dermatologist.

 The term pigmentation generally has to do with the colour of something.
 So, in the case of people, it refers to the colour of their skin.
 So what is exactly hyperpigmentation and hypopigmentation?
 How should a person go about dealing with conditions such as these?